prp-e/micro-controller-design/chapter7.md

 |      | 1          | 1   | 0   | 1           | 0      |
 |      | 1          | 1   | 1   | 1           | 1      |

 Now, we have ability of making a big adder!
 And that big adder will be our dear *Addition Machine*.

+## Ripple-Carry adder